doda25-team13/operation/README.md

 You should observe changes in the dashboard

 ### Known issues:
-The /metrics api provides wrong data \
-The pods takes awfully long to initialize until they run on Kevin's machine (after merging enable-monitoring) \
 Some warning / bugged output when installing the release with Helm